WNNX: Moving from Alabama

-Q100 (2001-2008)
+Q100 (2001–2008)

 The first format for 100.5 FM in Atlanta was Top 40 station WWWQ ("Q100"), which made its debut on January 23, 2001.
-It was the first mainstream Top 40 outlet in Atlanta since WAPW flipped to alternative as WNNX in October 1992.
+It was the first mainstream Top 40 outlet in Atlanta since WAPW flipped to alternative as WNNX in October 1992, as well as a brief stint on WBTS when it debuted in 1999.
 Despite its 3,000 watt signal, Q100 often received higher Arbitron listenership ratings than several of its 100,000-watt competitors, including sister station 99X.

 Susquehanna continued to pursue a larger signal for the station, eventually earning approval from the FCC to go from Class C3 to Class C2.
-The upgrade occurred on October 24, 2005 at 5:00 PM, when the station moved from the Turner Broadcasting tower to the Westin Peachtree Plaza Hotel.
+The upgrade occurred on October 24, 2005, at 5:00 PM, when the station moved from the Turner Broadcasting tower to the Westin Peachtree Plaza Hotel.
 WWWQ was now powered at 12,500 watts, using a tower that better covered the Atlanta market.
 In 2006, Cumulus Media acquired Susquehanna, including both 99X and Q100.